djzielinski/assignments/hw4/hw4.markdown

 - Use `numpy.linspace()` to create an array of floats between `-numpy.pi` and `numpy.pi`.
 - Use `numpy.sin()` and `numpy.cos()` functions on the arrays.
 - Always label you axes.
-Your figure should have a descriptive title as well as your first and last name.
+Your figure should have a descriptive title, and also put your first and last name in the title.

 ### Problem 2.
 Income Versus Age.